 Skip to main content

-This guide walks you through configuring prebuilds for your project to reduce environment startup times.
+Configure prebuilds for your project to reduce environment startup times.

 Prerequisites

-• An existing project with at least one environment class configured
+• An existing project with at least one environment class

-• AWS or GCP Enterprise runner or Ona Cloud
+• AWS or GCP Enterprise runner, or Ona Cloud

-1. Navigate to Project Settings
+1. Navigate to project settings

-1. Go to your organization dashboard at https://app.gitpod.io
+1. Go to your organization dashboard at https://app.ona.com

 2. Select your project from the projects list

-2. Configure Prebuild Settings
+2. Configure prebuild settings

 1. Enable prebuilds for the project

-2. Select environment classes for which prebuilds should be created
+2. Select environment classes to prebuild

 3. Configure the schedule for automatic prebuild creation